meghana3M/Core-and--adv-Python-with-DSA/README.md

 2. list.reverse() : updates the list to [15,21,2,7,8,1]
 3. list.append(8) : adds 8 at the end of the list
 4. list.insert(3,8) : this will add 8 at 3rd index
-5. list.pop(2) : will delete element at index 2 and returns its value
+5. list.pop(2) : will delete element at index 2 and returns its value , works according to the index
-6. list.remove(21) : will remove 21 from the list
+6. list.remove(21) : will remove 21 from the list , works according to the value
 7. len(list) : gives the length of list
-8. l
+8. list.copy(list2) : copies all the elements of list to list2
+9. id(list) == id(list2) : ans is false
+10. list.count(7) : counts the number of times 7 occured
+11. list.clear() : clears the list of items
+12. list.index(7) : returns 2
+13. step slicing : list[1:6:2] ===> [8,2,15]

 **Tuples :** tuple is an immuatable(can not be changed) data type